1.6 Retesting, Wait Period, and Repeat Course Rule

 Key Takeaways

-• After a failed EMR attempt, candidates must wait 15 days from the last examination date before testing again.
+• After a failed EMR attempt, the candidate must wait 15 days from the last examination date before retesting.

 Use the 15-Day Wait as a Focused Repair Window

-If an EMR candidate fails, the official retesting rule requires a 15-day wait from the last examination date before testing again.
-EMR candidates are allowed three attempts.
-After three failed attempts, they must complete a new full EMR course before reapplying.
-These rules should shape the study plan because a quick retake without diagnosis can waste one of a limited number of attempts.
+If an EMR candidate fails the cognitive exam, the official retesting rule requires a 15-day wait from the last examination date before testing again.
+Candidates are allowed three attempts to pass.
+After three failed attempts, the candidate must complete a new, full EMR course and provide proof of remedial training before they may reapply.
+(Note: the full-course requirement is specific to the BLS levels; do not confuse it with the shorter remediation pathways used at some higher levels.)
+These rules should shape the study plan, because a quick retake without a diagnosis can burn one of a strictly limited number of attempts.

-The 15-day wait is not just dead time.
-It is a chance to identify the specific failure pattern.
+The 15-day wait is not dead time—it is the window to identify the specific failure pattern.
 Did the candidate misread long vignettes?
-Did they choose secondary assessment before managing a primary life threat?
-Did they forget that pediatric patient-care items are integrated throughout the exam?
-Did they treat state authorization and National Registry certification as the same thing?
+Choose secondary assessment before managing a primary life threat?
+Forget that pediatric care items are integrated throughout the exam?
+Treat state authorization and National Registry certification as the same thing?
 Each error type needs a different repair.

 Retesting factHow to apply it